 While every punch list is unique, some common items and categories tend to appear on most residential construction projects include:

-To see even more examples, download our free Construction Punch List Template, which includes a pre-populated list of the most common rooms and trade categories for residential projects to save you time on getting started.
+To see even more examples punch list items and categories, download our free Construction Punch List Template, which includes a pre-populated list of the most common rooms and trade categories for residential projects to save you time on getting started.

 A punch list is a crucial piece of any residential construction project.
 It's more than just a checklist to finish your projects - it’s also an opportunity to make sure you and your clients are satisfied with the work and if so, to ask for your final payment.